 - Pandemic Unemployment Compensation – increases the amount of weekly benefits a qualifying individual may receive;

 - Pandemic Unemployment Assistance – expands the type of worker that can qualify for Unemployment Insurance;

 - Pandemic Emergency Unemployment Compensation – expands the number of weeks a qualifying individual can receive benefits.

 If you are a Benefits Plus subscriber, for additional information on traditional Unemployment Insurance Benefits, refer to Cash Benefits, Unemployment Insurance Benefits.
 For subscription information visit: https://bplc.cssny.org/home/subscription_options.

 Description of the Pandemic Unemployment Compensation

 EXPANDS THE AMOUNT OF THE BENEFIT

-Under the new stimulus package passed on December 27, 2020, both UI and PUA beneficiaries are entitled to an additional $300 per week.
+Under the new stimulus package passed on December 27, 2020, both UI and PUA beneficiaries became entitled to an additional $300 per week.
 The $300 in supplemental benefits were extended through September 6, 2021 under the American Rescue Plan Act (ARPA).
 The full $300 of the PUC is available to all claimants when they are entitled to at least $1 in partial benefits, whether it is regular UI or PUA.